i The nature of the UK insurance and reinsurance market

 It is common for insurance and reinsurance contracts placed in the London Market to be governed by English law and subject to the jurisdiction of the English courts, or heard in London arbitration, even where, as is often the case, not all the parties to those contracts are UK companies.
 There are a number of reasons why London is a premier venue for insurance and reinsurance dispute resolution.

 Perhaps the most important factor is the specialist judiciary who are familiar with the practices of the London Market.
 Disputing parties may expect that the judges of the Commercial Court (a specialist court, part of the Business and Property Court of the High Court of Justice, handling complex national and international business disputes), and indeed the appellate courts, understand, for example, what a 'slip' is and what roles are played by all involved in the placement of business in the London Market.

-Secondly, England has a highly developed body of insurance and reinsurance case law.
+Secondly, England and Wales have a highly developed body of insurance and reinsurance case law.
 Court judgments create binding precedent, such that they can be relied on to determine future disputes.
 This means that parties can expect a fair and rigorous judicial system and a reasonable degree of predictability.

 Arbitration continues to be a popular alternative to court proceedings (particularly for reinsurance disputes), in part at least because of its confidential nature.
 The pool of arbitrators available to deal with insurance and reinsurance disputes benefits from many of the same attributes as the court system, and parties can be confident of a fair resolution of the issues by arbitrators who understand them.

 The English courts encourage the use of alternative dispute resolution, and in particular mediation, to settle insurance and reinsurance disputes.